bransonf/hl7r/README.md

 However, a tree may not always have this depth.

 ## Installation
 This package is not yet published to CRAN, so to install you must build from the source available here.
-This package requires no external dependencies to base-R.
+This package requires no external dependencies to base-R, but requires `dplyr` if you intend to use the `hl7_df()` function.

 ```r
 devtools::install_github('bransonf/hl7r') # OR